-The Authority has conducted a series of business process sessions which focused on a variety of work flow and operational processes during the fourth quarter of fiscal year of 2018.
+The Authority has conducted a series of business process sessions which focused on a variety of work flow and operational processes during the first through third quarters of fiscal year 2019.
 An experienced third party contractor was retained to facilitate these sessions to maximize the results of this effort.

-The Authority will develop written business process documents for each functional area to address this issue.
+The Authority has begun a technical upgrade of its financial systems and will develop written business process documents for each functional area to address this issue.
 A summary of individual processes will be developed in a clear concise narrative which will allow another staff member to effectively complete the necessary work should cases of extended or short term absences or retirement occur.
 This business process documentation will also be utilized as a training device in with a new employee as they join the Authority.